SHOWING 1 - 1 OF 1 RESULTS

 USAF Academy, CO 80840

-According to Best Places, the overall cost of living index for Colorado Springs is 105, which is 5 points above the national average of 100.
-Housing is the biggest factor in the cost of living difference: USA-100, Colorado-156, Colorado Springs-124.
-The local cost of housing is projected to increase by up to 20% by June 2023.
+According to Best Places, the overall cost of living index for Colorado Springs is 108.3, which is 8 points above the national average of 100.
+Housing is the biggest factor in the cost of living difference: USA-100, Colorado-167.5, Colorado Springs-124.5.

-Please plan ahead for housing; both rental and sale accommodations are currently scarce and rental or mortgage payment may be above BAH received.
+Please plan ahead for housing and compare costs, especially rental costs.
+Median home cost in the Colorado Springs area is $440,500; rental or mortgage payment may be above BAH received.

-Changes are still occurring within our base housing.
-These changes continue to impact the availability of base quarters.
-Before departing your current location, contact our Housing Referral Office at (719) 867-9688; please note no DSN number is available.
+Before departing your current location, contact our Housing Referral Office at 719-867-9688; please note no DSN number is available.
 Website, https://www.airforceacademyhousing.com.

-Rental and sale housing is currently scarce in the local area.
+Affordable rental and sale housing is currently scarce in the local area.
 Plan to do some online research prior to your PCS to this area.
-Due to scarcity, rental or mortgage payment may be higher than BAH rate.
+Rental or mortgage payment may be higher than BAH rate for this area.

 The United States Air Force Academy is located at 7,258 feet above sea level.
 Newcomers from lower elevations may experience minor altitude sickness.
 Be sure to drink plenty of water and do not overexert yourself in the first two to three weeks after arrival.